brikkho-net/apex-centre/src/pages/news/2019-03-15-presenting-our-new-stat-tracker-now-available.md

 title: 'Our new Apex Legends stat tracker now available!'
 date: Mar 15th 2019
 timePosted: 2019-03-15T20:43:02.598Z
 description: Ever wanted to check your Apex Legends in-game stats?
-With our tracker it is possible!
+With our brand new tracker it is possible!
+Check as you progress with our site.
 path: news/check-your-stats/
 image: /img/screenshot_2019-03-15-apex-legends-tracker-check-your-stats-min.png
 tags: 'stats, tracker, profile, apex, legends'